juancastillo0/leto/README.md

 ## Wrapping Types

-Wrapping types allow you to represent a collection of values.
-This values can be of any `GraphQLType` and List types can be Output or Input Types if the Wrapped type is an Output or Input type.
+Wrapping types allow to modify the behavior of the inner (wrapped) type.
+The inner types can be of any `GraphQLType` and wrapping types can be Output or Input Types if the wrapped type is an Output or Input type.
+GraphQL has two wrapping types, `GraphQLNonNullType` and `GraphQLListType`.

 ## Non-Nullable